Hugh O'Donnell, 2nd Earl of Tyrconnell: Rise in influence

-The same year, O'Donnell was made a Knight Commander of the Order of Alcántara.
+In May 1625, O'Donnell was made a Knight Commander of the Order of Alcántara.
 In November he was made captain of a company of Spanish Mounted Cuirassiers.
 He would retain his pension in addition to his pay as captain.
 On 8 September 1626, Philip IV instructed that O'Donnell was to be given a company of Irish infantry.
 Isabella objected, citing O'Donnell's lack of experience and inability to command two companies; Philip IV ultimately agreed.

 O'Donnell took the title of earl, or count, on the continent, and was in favour at the Spanish court.
-In adult life, O'Donnell styled himself Earl of Tyrconnell and Donegal, Baron of Lifford, Lord of Sligo and Lower Connaught.
+As an adult, O'Donnell styled himself Earl of Tyrconnell and Donegal, Baron of Lifford, Lord of Sligo and Lower Connaught.
 (Note: The title Baron of Lifford was offered to Rory's cousin Niall Garve O'Donnell as part of the Irish peerage, but he refused.
-In 1595, Rory's elder brother Hugh Roe claimed sovereignty over Sligo and Lower Connacht.)
+In 1595, Rory's elder brother Hugh Roe, last undisputed chief of the O'Donnell clan, claimed sovereignty over Sligo and Lower Connacht.)
 These titles are recorded in a document dated 3 November 1626.
 Had the earldom of Tyrconnell not been attainted, O'Donnell's title would have had an annual value of 600,000 gold florins.

 O'Donnell's company of Horse was ordered into garrison at Sichem, where it seemingly stayed until April 1630.
 Many of O'Donnell's junior officers resented his presence and raised difficulties about obeying him, possibly because he was a foreigner commanding a Spanish company.
 On 31 October 1630, orders were issued that all Cavalry Captains of the Light Horse, regardless of birth, nation, or condition, were to respect O'Donnell's rights of precedence.